dbvisel/tapestryviewer/README.md

  - set initial zoom to width of everything
    - ugly padding currently
  - can we visually annotate images of pages of books?
+ - make a demo with comments
+ - work through mark/jim's comments

 ### mildly important